A sincere review of Duolingo

 When I saw “A woman eats an apple”, I almost had a heart attack.
 How is it possible to use the present simple tense like this?
 Which specific woman?
 You cannot say “A woman eats an apple” without a time reference or an additional clause.
 It doesn’t make sense at all.

 Wouldn’t it be better to have something like “My grandpa eats an apple every day”.
 At least it looks a little more convincing and realistic.
 Perhaps Duolingo mistook the present simple tense for the present continuous tense.
-That’s what happens when computer scientists invent language learning applications and swear by them.
+That’s what happens when computer scientists invent language learning applications.

 This has been a short but sincere review of Duolingo.
 I think that beginner learners of English would be better off picking up the basics elsewhere on the Internet.
 They should then seek out a copy of Hugh Dellar’s coursebook, Innovations Elementary.
 This book is based on a language-rich, lexical/grammatical syllabus and contains phrases that students might actually use in conversation.

 What do I know?
 Maybe beginner learners are into having conversations along the lines of “Look, it’s a man!” or “Is that a woman?”.